What Happens During a Typical Appointment?

 How to Get the Most Out of Your Allergy Appointment

-- You will need to register on site and will require your Insurance details and GP Details to do this.
+You will need to register on site and will require your Insurance details and GP Details to do this.
+There are also GDPR requirements that need to be met, so an early arrival for your appointment is wise.

-- If you or your child carries an Epipen, JEXT or Anapen, please bring along any expired devices so that we can train you to use them.
+If you or your child carries an Epipen, JEXT or Emerade, please bring along any expired devices so that we can train you to use them.

 What are the fees and how do I pay?